 Ann-Marie (she/her/hers) joined the board in September of 2021.

 Catherine FrancisBoard Member

-Catherine Francis (pronouns are she/her/hers) joined the Board in June 2017 and is a member of the Urban Prairie Waldorf School Facilities Committee and the American Waldorf Schools of North America (AWSNA) Committee Chair.
+Catherine Francis (she/her/hers) joined the Board in June 2017 and has been a member of the Urban Prairie Waldorf School Facilities Committee and the American Waldorf Schools of North America (AWSNA) Committee Chair.
 Catherine has spent her career working in child welfare, managing projects mostly in the area of youth residential care and psychotropic medication monitoring for the Illinois Department of Children and Family Services (IDCFS).
 Catherine currently works at the Institute for Juvenile Research at the University of Illinois at Chicago on efforts to improve access and quality of mental health services for children with public insurance.
 She has a Master’s of Public Policy from the University of Chicago Harris School with a focus in Child and Family Policy.
 She has been a parent at Urban Prairie since the spring of 2016.
-She and her husband, Ryan, are parents of a 7th grader at UPWS.
+She and her husband, Ryan, are parents of a student in the graduating class of 2021 at UPWS.
 In her free time, she likes to swim, bike, run, and keep active outside.

 Mike GrillBoard Secretary

-Nisreen Al-Qamari (pronouns are she/her/hers) joined the Board in the Fall of 2018 and has been a member of the City Garden-Urban Prairie community since 2014.
+Nisreen Al-Qamari (she/her/hers) joined the Board in the Fall of 2018 and has been a member of the City Garden-Urban Prairie community since 2014.
 Her background is in Finance and she started her career doing Business Valuation.
 After taking a few years off, she now works in the Budget Department at the Chicago Transit Authority(CTA), which is challenging work considering the financial situation of the city and state!
-She has 3 children attending UP - two in the class of 2024 and one in the class of 2025.
+She has 3 children attending UP - two in the graduating class of 2024 and one in 2025.

 Rachel ManigaultBoard Member